awsdocs/amazon-aurora-user-guide/doc_source/metrics_dimensions.md

    The following example filters on the **db\.t3\.medium** class and graphs the **CPUUtilization** metric\.
 ![\[Filter metrics\]](http://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/images/rds-monitoring-03.png)

+You can find details about how to analyze resource usage for Aurora PostgreSQL using CloudWatch metrics\.
+For more information, see [Using Amazon CloudWatch metrics to analyze resource usage for Aurora PostgreSQL](AuroraPostgreSQL_AnayzeResourceUsage.md)

 ## AWS CLI<a name="metrics_dimensions.CLI"></a>

 To obtain metric information by using the AWS CLI, use the CloudWatch command [https://docs.aws.amazon.com/cli/latest/reference/cloudwatch/list-metrics.html](https://docs.aws.amazon.com/cli/latest/reference/cloudwatch/list-metrics.html)\.
 In the following example, you list all metrics in the `AWS/RDS` namespace\.